North Korea says it will not discuss nuclear arms in talks with South

 Athletes of the two sides have not paraded together at an international sports event since the 2007 Asian Winter Games in China.

-On Tuesday, China’s foreign ministry said it was happy to see talks between North and South Korea and welcomed all positive steps.
+On Tuesday, China’s Foreign Ministry said it was happy to see talks between North and South Korea and welcomed all positive steps.
 Russia echoed the sentiment, with a Kremlin spokesman saying: “This is exactly the kind of dialogue that we said was necessary.”

 International Olympic Committee (IOC) President Thomas Bach said of the North-South agreement on the Pyeongchang games: “These proposals mark a great step forward in the Olympic spirit.”

-The IOC would await official proposals on the number and names of athletes from the North and such matters as flag, anthem and ceremonies, he added.
+The IOC would await official proposals on the number and names of athletes from the North and such matters as flag, anthem and ceremonies, he said.

-Additional reporting by Josh Smith in SEOUL and David Brunnstrom, Jim Oliphant and Steve Holland in WASHINGTON; Writing by Soyoung Kim; Editing by Andrew Roche
+Additional reporting by Josh Smith in SEOUL and David Brunnstrom, Susan Heavey, Jim Oliphant and Steve Holland in WASHINGTON; Writing by Soyoung Kim; Editing by Andrew Roche and Bill Trott